-Parade which will begin at Tazewell Pike and Park Road at noon on Saturday.
-December 2.
-For information about participating please call 865-992-0870 or 865-363-4752.
-The Halls Christmas Parade is Saturday, December 2, 2017 beginning at 2 ing lot p.m.
-Lineup starts at 12 30 p.m. at Halls High School.
+Parade is Saturday, December 2, 2017 beginning at 2 p.m.
+Lineup starts at 12:30 p.m. at Halls High School.
 For questions contact Travis Woody at the Halls Food City or at 688smgr@ foodcity.com.

-The Powell Annual Christmas Parade will be Saturday.
-December 2, 2017 at 5 p.m.
+The Powell Annual Christmas Parade will be Saturday, December 2, 2017 at 5 p.m.
 The parade route begins at Powell Plaza and travels to Powell High School, Participants must be present and registered by 4:15.
 If you want your float judged for "Best in Show", you must register float to participate.
-Registration cost is \$5 onsite.
+Registration cost is \$5 ansita members assist in cutting the ribbon to officially open the new Forest Heights Pocket Park.